1. Ada

 • The price: Antigen tests are less expensive and are available for at-home testing

-• Negative antigen tests do not rule out an infection with the coronavirus entirely.
+• Negative antigen tests do not entirely rule out coronavirus infection.
 They’re only to be used as preliminary results and should be confirmed by a PCR test

 • PCR tests may indicate a false positive result for people infected with COVID-19 in the past 90 days, as the viral RNA may linger in your body.